Mortal Kombat Annihilation: Production

 Thai actor and martial artist Tony Jaa was a stunt double for Robin Shou in the film.

 Music

-Mortal Kombat: Annihilation is the soundtrack to the film.
+Mortal Kombat Annihilation is the soundtrack to the film.
 The Mortal Kombat theme was composed by Praga Khan and Oliver Adams.
-The soundtrack was released on October 28, 1997 by TVT Records.
+The soundtrack was released on October 28, 1997, by TVT Records.

 Though this being not mentioned, "Megalomaniac" appears in its single edit (shortened to 4:19 while it lasts 6:07 in its complete version), and "Fire" appears in a slightly shortened version (cut to 3:14 while its single and album versions last 3:31).

 Reception

 Box office

-Mortal Kombat: Annihilation was released on November 21, 1997, and its opening weekend take was $16 million, enough for a number-one debut at the box office.
-It grossed $35 million domestically and made over $51 million worldwide.
+Mortal Kombat Annihilation was released on November 21, 1997, and its opening weekend take was $16 million, enough for a number-one debut at the box office.
+It grossed $35 million domestically and made $51.3 million worldwide.